aleks-py/aleks-py.github.io/_pages/about.md

 &nbsp;
 <callout>

 Try it out yourself!
 We’ve trained an autoencoder with a two-dimensional latent space embedding.
 The two latents happen to correspond to expression and pose (the two variables changed in the dataset).
-Drag your cursor through latent space to change the values of the latent variable, Z, and see how the reconstructed image from the decoder changes:
+Slowly Drag your cursor through latent space to change the values of the latent variable, Z, and see how the reconstructed image from the decoder changes (dragging too quickly will buffer image generation):

 </callout>
 <figure>
   <iframe height="420px" width="720px" scrolling="No" frameborder="0" hspace="0" vspace="0" src="https://vae-gui.onrender.com/"></iframe>
 </figure>

-For Text-to-Video generation, the encoding-decoding network is trained using **stable diffusion**.
+For Text-to-Video generation, the encoding-decoding network is trained using **stable diffusion** [[15]](https://openaccess.thecvf.com/content/CVPR2022/papers/Rombach_High-Resolution_Image_Synthesis_With_Latent_Diffusion_Models_CVPR_2022_paper.pdf).
 {: style="text-align: justify"}

 ##### **How does stable diffusion work in latent space?**
 During the forward process, we create a dataset by incrementally adding more noise to our latent variables.
-In the reverse process, we train a model with a **U-Net architecture** to iteratively denoise these latents.
+In the reverse process, we train a model with a **U-Net architecture** [[16]](https://arxiv.org/pdf/1505.04597) to iteratively denoise these latents.
 This way, we can efficiently generate new images by starting with random noise and end up with a latent that can be decoded into a real image (while conditioning layers on the input text embedding).
 {: style="text-align: justify"}

 &nbsp;